spyro1st/docker.nginx-php/README.md

-# Docker nginx with php5
+# Docker nginx with php
 Use in combination with digitalpatrioten/nginx-configurations

 Sample Vagrantfile